Embracing Change in a New World

 Consumers want change.
 The recent climate strikes and additional planned strikes are indication enough.
 But if stats are your thing, have a look at this: CIO reports that 48% of consumers in the US would probably or definitely change their consumption habits if it had a positive impact on the environment.
 Talk is cheap, I hear you say.
 Well, I’m not done.
 In the US in 2018, consumers spent $128.5 billion on FMCG (fast-moving consumer goods) products.
 This has led to a 20% increase in sustainable product sales, and a compound average growth rate four times greater than conventional products.
 CIO predicts that by 2021, consumers will spend $150 billion on sustainable goods.
 Consumers aren’t just talking the talk.
 They’re walking the walk.

 Change is inevitable, and many businesses will be caught on the hop and miss out on vast opportunities.
 Now is the time to adjust your procurement practices to reflect the world we live in.
 Comprara can help.
-Call us now and we’ll work with you to make a difference through the power of procurement.
+Get in touch with us now and we’ll work with you to make a difference through the power of procurement.